cww33/roboadvisor/README.md

 All information that on the stock symbol you chose will be inputted into a csv file named: *prices.csv* under the data folder.
 It will include data on the *timestamp, open price, high price, low price, close price* and *volume*.

-### Recomendation
+### Recommendation

 #### Disclaimer

-A recomendation of either *"Buy!"* or *"Don't Buy."* will be given by the program.
+A recommendation of either *"Buy!"* or *"Don't Buy."* will be given by the program.
 This is merely a recommendation, even though the program will perform its function without fail, it is a program that recommends, and it is not able to predict the future.
 Buy stocks at your own risk.

 #### How the Recommendation is Calculated (in pseudocode)